 - If you receive loans to finance your education, be sure to ask a financial aid representative about the grace period before repayment of loans is required.
 Additional information is available on the Office of Financial Aid website.

-If you live on campus in Ithaca, contact the Housing and Dining Contracts Office for information about prorated refunds and moving out of your on-campus accommodations.
+If you live on campus in Ithaca, contact the Housing Contracts Office for information about prorated refunds and moving out of your on-campus accommodations.
 If you are a Cornell Tech student and live on campus, contact Cornell Tech Housing.

 Generally speaking, you should have access to Handshake or other school-based recruiting systems, job postings (without campus interviews), and the Career Fair, but you will not be eligible to participate in campus recruiting (virtual or in-person).
 Individual appointments and attendance at some programs (even virtual ones) may be limited, depending on capacity in your college career office.
 The services of the Health Careers Evaluation Committee program are available, provided you meet the requirements of the program.